 If being held in the grounds of a gorgeous castle wasn’t appealing in itself, Electronic Fields Festival boasted a diverse lineup of acts.
 Arab Strap and Frightened Rabbit were among the bands due to perform at the festival in 2017.
 A top family-friendly festival in UK, it also appealed to solo travellers, groups of friends, and couples.
 The fairground offered bags of fun too.
 Bah, such a shame it’s gone.

 When?
 Alas, it is no more.
 RIP Electronic Fields Festival.

 Solo Female Travellers Will Love: A special craft area for you to express your creative side.
 The perfect place to have some chill out time away from the main festival hustle and bustle!

-Held in a beautiful castle in a picturesque setting, Best of the West Festival (BOWFest) combines history, culture, music, food and drink, and numerous workshops.
-It welcomes all for two days of fun.
-It’s pretty perfect for foodies – there’s a big emphasis on Scottish food here.
-It’s also all under canvas, so you don’t need to bring your wellies to this one!
+Held in a beautiful castle in a picturesque setting, Best of the West Festival (BOWFest) combined history, culture, music, food and drink, and numerous workshops.
+It welcomed all for two days of fun.
+It was pretty perfect for foodies too with a big emphasis on Scottish food.

 Where?
 Inveraray Castle